Scream and Scream Again: Production

-The movie is based on Peter Saxon's science fiction novel The Disorientated Man.
+The movie is based on Peter Saxon's science fiction novel, The Disorientated Man.
 For the most part, the movie follows the novel quite closely.
 In the novel, the antagonists turned out to be aliens.
-According to an interview with Christopher Lee, the characters were indeed going to be revealed as aliens in the movie's climax but all connections to that fact were cut out of the movie before it was released, leaving the enigmatic villains' backgrounds unexplained.
+According to an interview with Christopher Lee, the characters were going to be revealed as aliens in the movie's climax, but all connections to that fact were cut out of the movie before it was released, leaving the enigmatic villains' backgrounds unexplained.
+The edits also cut scenes of actors Julian Holloway and David Lodge as police detectives, though they are still listed in the credits.